 Among the TIE’s objectives is that of undertaking actions that permanently and continuously propitiate an increase in the level and openness of information that the different Spanish public and/or private institutions generate for the knowledge of the citizens.

-TIE currently wishes to collaborate in the implementation of transparency practices in the SEC.
+TIE currently wishes to collaborate in the implementation of transparency practices in the Spanish Episcopal Conference.

 In accordance with the above, the signatory parties of this agreement, seeking to achieve greater transparency in the functioning of public authorities, agree to conform to the following